Mohammad Aghazadeh Khorasani

-Mohammad Aghazadeh Khorasani (محمد آقازاده خراسانی; born 1877 in Najaf, Iran) was a Shia cleric from Iran, known for his scientific work published under pseudonyms such as Ayatollah Aghazadeh, Ayatollah Aghazadeh Najafi, or Ayatollah Aghazadeh Khorasani.
+Mohammad Aghazadeh Khorasani (محمد آقازاده خراسانی; born 1877 in Najaf, Ottoman Empire) was a Shia cleric, known for his scientific work published under pseudonyms such as Ayatollah Aghazadeh, Ayatollah Aghazadeh Najafi, or Ayatollah Aghazadeh Khorasani.

 Biography

-At 30 years old, he attended master classes in the holy city of Najaf and, later, at the order of his father, moved to Mashhad.
+At 30 years old, he attended master classes in the holy city of Najaf, and later, at the order of his father, moved to Mashhad.

 He lived in Najaf for several years, where he studied among religious scholars, including Mohammad-Kazem Khorasani.
 He then moved back to Mashhad to teach jurisprudence.
 The most notable of his students were Mojtaba Qazvin, his brother Sheikh Hashem Qazvin, and Hadi Kadkani.

-During the years he lived in Mashhad, in addition to political activities, teaching, and training students in his field, Khoransi was the head of the Khorasan Seminary.
+During the years he lived in Mashhad, in addition to political activities, teaching, and training students in his field, Khorasani was the head of the Khorasan Seminary.